clux/facemaulers/pcs/hanir.md

 misguided, sees signs in different universe. destiny has a certain agenda here. he falls in love with her? maybe he learns mind blank.
-### Unknown Priestess
-Young Hanir fiends priestess, falls in love

-### Hjarka Tie-in
-future Hjarka could uncover something to help out with demon lords as she's a priestess of umberlee

-Old Hanir found on the Island interacted with Young(ish) Hjarka Current Hjarka interacting with Young Hanir Self-fulfilling prophecy that Hjarka needs to get her back in time.

-Hjarka introduces Young hanir to a cleric of Umberlee, to start his journey?

 ### Irae Tie-in
 In a battle with her, chronomancy gets out of hand?